cadia-lvl/punctuation-prediction/process/README.md

 python write_to_file.py text_to_process.txt datadir 0.2 0.5
 ```

 This writes a file with processed_text, split in the data directory and unsplit in the working directory.
-Punctuator 2 (https://github.com/ottokart/punctuator2) can now be applied to the files.
+In ../punctuator2tf2, a tensorflow 2 model using Punctuator 2 (https://github.com/ottokart/punctuator2) can be used to create a Bidirectional RNN model with Attention to the data.

 To introduce a word error rate in the data, run:
 ```